NICKY-TECH/DASHBOARD-A/README.md

 ### THIS CHALLENGE MADE ME BETTER

-1. I learnt how a lot

-- I had the opportunity of exploring new packages
+1. I had the opportunity of exploring new packages

 2. It helped improve my creative skills as I was meant to think out of the box while implementing the mobile view.